WP 1. M-1851 Colt Navy Revolver Martially Marked for U.S. Naval Service .36 Cal.

 It has been surmised that Burger Bros. of Richmond may have made these rare swords but no proof exists to support that.
 One thing we know for sure is that this type is much scarcer than the “CS with star” pattern.
-Condition is excellent.
+I know of one example being excavated in Rossville, GA. and another in Corinth, MS. Condition is excellent.
 Blade is smooth with no nicks and handle is flawless.

 WP 3.
 Confederate 1st Model “Kenansville” Cavalry Saber.